nmeum/edward/README.md

 The goal of this project is creating an implementation of the [`ed(1)`][ed posix] text editor, as defined in POSIX.1-2008, in R7RS [CHICKEN Scheme][chicken].
-All ed commands, mandated by POSIX, have been implemented but some command implementations are not fully compatible with the POSIX standard yet.
+Theoretically, all commands mandated by POSIX have been implemented for now.
+However, this software is still in early stages of development thus many commands have known bugs and limitations.

 Apart from commands, some behaviour mandated by the standard is currently not implemented.
 For example, handling of asynchronous events